Nature Lessons from Little Ray

 Stingrays cannot see what they are eating.
 Their eyes are on top of their body.
 Their mouths are underneath.
 They smell the difference between food and non-food items.

 Mudskippers largely live out of water.
-These fish walk on land and climb up trees or rocks in search of food and sunbathing spots.
+These fish walk on land and climb trees or rocks in search of food and resting spots.
 Fish living out of water are animal surprises.

-Fish bark, burp, groan, grunt, hiss, hoot, moan, rattle and make sucking noises.
-The Gulf Corvina can be louder than a spot next to a rock-concert stage.
+Fish bark, burp, groan, grunt, hiss, hoot, moan and make sucking noises.
+The Gulf Corvina can be louder than rock concert.

-Mako and Great White Sharks can heat some of their body parts to improve their cold-water performance.
+Mako and Great White Sharks heat some body parts to improve their cold-water performance.

 Each Whale Shark sports a unique spot pattern, like a fingerprint.